haoxintu/SymLoc/README.md

+## Replication package used in the paper "Concretely Mapped Symbolic Memory Locations for Memory Error Detection" (Under review of IEEE TSE)

-# This repository includes two parts:
+## This repository includes two parts:

-## Part 1: the benchmarks and running scripts used in the evaluation part of the paper
+## Part 1: The benchmarks and running scripts used in the evaluation

 * See more details in the folder [experiments](experiments)